TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 - USB communication bandwidth and draw
   - While USB provides stable data channels, high-power devices like LiDAR and cameras must not overload the Pi's onboard regulators.

-- ROS node startup sequencing and interdependencies
+- Robot Operating System (ROS) node startup sequencing and interdependencies
   - Certain nodes must be launched in sequence to ensure proper system initialization (e.g., camera and LiDAR before SLAM or navigation nodes).

-- File system reliability and SD card write limits
+- SD card limits
-  - Logging and diagnostics write to the SD card, which has limited write cycles.
-Excessive logging or power loss during writes can lead to data corruption or storage failure.
+  - Excessive logging or power loss during logging can lead to data corruption or storage failure when using the SD card.

-- Fault tolerance and watchdog behavior
+- GPIO Limits
-  - The system must account for potential crashes or hangs in either the Raspberry Pi or ATMega, requiring failsafe logic, watchdog timers, or auto-restart mechanisms to ensure recovery.
+  - Limited amount of physical connections on the pi which can cause integration issues later.

 ---